 Link to FolkWords: link your site to FolkWords

 Thank you for visiting FolkWords we hope you enjoy your visit and find something 'interesting' to read about folk.
 If you enjoyed your visit then tell someone else - they might like the site too.
 If you didn't like it, then contact us and tell us why.
+No really, we do value your views.
 Don't forget, if you want to talk to FolkWords then don't hesitate to contact us, we look forward to hearing from you.

 The speed and pervasiveness of today's communication is truly staggering.
 News of any kind ‘hits the streets’ within seconds and it only takes the word ‘viral’ to come into force and your message can fly around the world.
 No longer can you be out-of-touch, unless you make a concerted effort to achieve such status.
 The cell or mobile phone ensures that anyone can reach you anywhere and locate you with ease.
 No longer can you become part-of-the-crowd without considerable effort to avoid the burgeoning wave of CCTV that swamps our public areas.
 And unless you really do ‘live off the grid’ then your personal details are recorded on dozens of databases, whether you agreed to it or not.
 Despite this sea of communication it remains an uphill struggle for musicians to break through.